selfdual-brain/dexter-manual/source/07-executors.rst

  - :math:`[a: String, b: Boolean, c: String]` - this is a set of records with given structure
  - :math:`e.h` - the :math:`h` field of record :math:`e`

+We explicitly mark introduction of new symbols by adding keyword :math:`let` at the beginning:

+:math:`let a = 2`

+In such case equality sign is just the market of where the definition begins.

+We use :math:`where` keyword as a syntax sugar for subset selection in definitions.
+This:

+:math:`let A = SomePossiblyLongSetDefinition where \forall{x in SomeSet} SomeCondition(x)`

+is supposed to mean:

+:math:`let A = \{x \in SomePossiblyLongSetDefinition: SomeCondition(x)\}`

 We also borrow TLA+ syntax for function spaces and we write :math:`[S \rightarrow T]` instead of more traditional :math:`T^S`.